josevalim/erl_phoenix/README.md

 We show three different examples of integrations:

   * `erlix_router` - this translates a data-driven router, defined with Erlang records, into Elixir AST.
-The router is effectively generated on `erl_phoenix_app.erl`.
+The application router is defined at `src/erl_phoenix_router.erl` and effectively generated inside `src/erl_phoenix_app.erl`.
+This is, however, just one possible approach.
+You could mix functions, other data structures, and even your own abstractions (for example, you don't need to stick with Phoenix concept of pipelines)

   * `erlix_view` - a module that generates view modules given a template.
 Written in Elixir for convenience, it could be directly translated to Erlang (or other languages).
 Note the example app still use .heex templates, but additional templating languages can be added, as many have done in the Elixir community.

   * `erlix_live_view` - an Erlang behaviour for Erlang-written LiveViews

-For self-contained modules, like the Phoenix Router, as long as a BEAM language has expressive power at compile/build time, it should be possible to hook into Elixir API and generate the relevant source files.
-For example, while we call `erlix_view` on `src/erl_phoenix_app.erl`, a Rebar3 plugin (or a parse transform), could move the call to compile-time.
+For self-contained modules, like the Phoenix Router, as long as a BEAM language has expressive power at compile/build time, it should be possible to hook into Elixir API and generate the relevant .beam files.
+For example, while we call `erlix_view` on `src/erl_phoenix_app.erl`, a Mix/Rebar3 plugin (or a parse transform) could move the call to compile-time.

 ## Summing up